omarreis/vsop2013/constellations/README.md

 ## Constellation images and myths

-This folder contains images of constellations captured from app *PlanetFun* and stories about myths and characters in western tradition costellations.
+This folder contains images of constellations captured from app *PlanetFun* and stories about myths and characters in western tradition constellations.

 Some stories, like Andromeda, include multiple constellations.